 Most of the on-and off-site improvements are standard requirements and do not constrain the development of housing.
 Regarding covered parking, the City is proposing removal of this standard as part of a package of amendments to the multi-unit housing standards (discussed above).
-While compliance with SWMP is sometimes cited as problematic by applicants, particularly for redevelopment projects in the City's downtown core where buildings occupy most if not all of the lot area, compliance is required by the state.
+While compliance with SWMP is sometimes cited as problematic by applicants, particularly for redevelopment projects in the City's downtown core where buildings occupy most if not all of the lot area, compliance is required by the state General Permit, as well as additional requirements set by the Central Coast Regional Water Quality Control Board, and the Santa Barbara County Flood Control and Water Conservation Districtstate.
 The City is preparing a State Street Master Plan which could evaluate creative solutions for complying with SWMP in order to encourage more housing downtown.